jesperancinha/sea-shell-archiver/README.md

 NOTES:

--   Unfortunatelly Blockhond doesn't seem to work with Java 13.
+-   Unfortunately [Blockhound](https://github.com/reactor/BlockHound) doesn't seem to work well with Java 13.
 This is why I had to switch back to 12

 Topics discussed: